A Stunning Greco-Roman Temple Has Just Been Discovered In The Egyptian Desert After 2,200 Years

-In the swirling sands of Egypt’s Western Desert a 2,200-year-old Greco-Roman temple has been discovered, according to a report on Wednesday by the Egyptian Ministry of Antiquities.
-Among the ruins have been found the main entrance to the ancient temple along with its front section, while different segments of its foundation still remain.
+In the swirling sands of Egypt’s Western Desert, a 2,200-year-old Greco-Roman temple has been discovered, according to a report on Wednesday by the Egyptian Ministry of Antiquities.
+Among the ruins, the main entrance to the ancient temple along with its front section, and different segments of its foundation.

-Archaeologists working on the Al-Salam site also discovered the outer wall of the Greco-Roman temple which would have once ushered visitors into the temple’s courtyard, and on both sides of this wall are paths that veer into other chambers, as National Geographic report.
+Archaeologists working on the Al-Salam site also discovered the outer wall of the Greco-Roman temple which would have once ushered visitors into the temple’s courtyard, and on both sides of this wall are paths that veer into other chambers, as National Geographic reported.

 The site of this temple lies around 200 miles away from the Mediterranean Sea and 348 miles west of Cairo, and it was only after archaeologists began their excavations that they discovered the enormity of their find, with the walls of the temple clearly showing that this building would have been fashioned in the Greco-Roman style, something clearly defined by the egg and dart patterns which were found decorating the corner pillars, as well as the upper lintels of the temple.

-As archaeologist Sarah Parcak remarked, finding new temples of this kind in Egypt is far from an every day occurrence, especially given how far out in the desert this particular Greco-Roman temple is.
+As archaeologist Sarah Parcak remarked, finding new temples of this kind in Egypt is far from an everyday occurrence, especially given how far out in the desert this particular Greco-Roman temple is.

 “What’s amazing is you don’t tend to hear every day of new temples found in Egypt.
 It’s going to shed more light on the history of Siwa Oasis.”